Message from the Chairman of the Board

 As many of the projects under the school’s current development plan are complete, it is time to create a suitable plan for the next 10 years.
 This will make the School truly future-ready and allow it to be measured against, and recognised, amongst the leading institutions globally.
 Besides creating physical infrastructure, any plan that we execute must focus on the value system — EQ, IQ, and health (both physical and mental) — so that a happy and productive environment continues to build a pipeline of future leaders.

 Some of these plans can be implemented quickly, others will need time.
-So, the aim of the Board, the school management and its dynamic headmaster Matthew Raggett, will be to work together, set priorities, and put together an efficient and executable action agenda.
+So, the aim of the Board, the school management and its Headmaster, will be to work together, set priorities, and put together an efficient and executable action agenda.

 In the meantime, my priority would be to ensure that the momentum generated by the previous leadership team is sustained.
 I look forward to working with you as we progress towards a Doon School Century and build one of the truly great Institutions in school education in the world.